TeamPandory/pandory500/README.md

 - Many thanks to http://androidarts.com/ for the pixel-art icons used in the RetroArch menus.
 - Lotus Turbo Challenge 2 title screen music used with permission by Barry Leitch.
 Thanks Barry!
 Please support him at his bandcamp here: https://barryleitch.bandcamp.com/
 - Thanks to https://github.com/SimonLarsen/tobutobugirl, as we include TobuTobuGirl as a free rom inside Pandory.
+- Thanks to XxDUSTYxX for letting us use some of his tracks as background music.
+- To _jj0 and oleavr for their work on hacking the kernel and enabling the possibility of adding new hardware drivers to THEA500.

 ## LICENSE
 Pandory contains software which is covered by different licenses.
 Almost everything is covered by GPL3/GPL2 or MIT licenses, with the exception of the `host-rum` binary, which is closed source and covered by the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) https://creativecommons.org/licenses/by-nc-nd/4.0/ license.
 It will be provided under the conditions of the GPL3 if/when the firmware exploit is closed.